justinishikawa/solana_interview_Qs/README.md

 # solana_interview_Qs for Data Scientist position

+What metrics would you use to determine the health of an ecosystem?

+If you were predicting on a metric like average daily users, what would you do to avoid the variance/bias trade off?

+Why apply to Solana Labs, why this position?

 1. Assume you are flipping a fair coin four times, what is a more likely result (2 heads, 2 tails) or (1 head, 3 tails)?
 Flip combinations:
 ```